Wolverine971/9takes/src/blog/people/techies/Peter-Thiel.md

 Thiel's approach to venture capitalism is a perfect manifestation of his Type 6 personality.
 He seeks the sweet spot between security and innovation, investing in companies that are both potentially revolutionary and grounded in solid fundamentals.

-"**The next Bill Gates will not build an operating system.
+**"The next Bill Gates will not build an operating system.
 The next Larry Page or Sergey Brin won't make a search engine.
-If you are copying these guys, you aren't learning from them,**" Thiel has said.
+If you are copying these guys, you aren't learning from them,"** Thiel has said.
 This statement reflects his Type 6 tendency to look beyond the obvious, always searching for the next paradigm shift that others might miss.

 ## The Paypal Mafia: Building a Fortress of Trust